shaik1002/biggitlabbomb/doc/administration/reference_architectures/50k_users.md

 ### Example config file

-An example for the GitLab Helm Charts targeting the above 1000 RPS or 50,000 reference architecture configuration [can be found in the Charts project](https://gitlab.com/gitlab-org/charts/gitlab/-/blob/master/examples/ref/50k.yaml).
+An example for the GitLab Helm Charts targetting the above 1000 RPS or 50,000 reference architecture configuration [can be found in the Charts project](https://gitlab.com/gitlab-org/charts/gitlab/-/blob/master/examples/ref/50k.yaml).

 <div align="right">
   <a type="button" class="btn btn-default" href="#set-up-components">